-Can I Apply a Flat Rate Surcharge?
+5. Can Businesses Apply a Flat Rate Surcharge?

-Businesses may choose to impose one flat surcharge rate (as a percentage) for all payments to make it easier to manage their payment processes.
+Businesses may impose one flat surcharge rate (as a percentage) for all payments to make it easier to manage their payment processes.
 However, businesses doing so must ensure that the percentage applied does not exceed the cost of acceptance for any particular transaction.

-Can I Apply a Fixed Surcharge Fee?
+6. Can My Business Apply a Fixed Surcharge Fee?

 The new laws do not prevent a business from being able to pass on a handling fee or other fees that are unrelated to the payment method used by the customer.

-If you have changed banks within the last 12 months or been trading for less than 12 months, you won’t have an annual statement from your bank for this year.
+If you have changed banks within the last 12 months or been trading for less than 12 months, you will not have an annual statement from your bank for this year.
 However, the RBA Standard allows you to estimate your permitted cost of acceptance in good faith.
 Monthly statements can help you to reach a reasonable figure.

-How Can LegalVision Help my Business?
+10. How Can LegalVision Help My Business?

 - review your current surcharge practices;